-- Review your foundation statements does a mill help you to achieve your purpose and goals? - What local interest and support is there for products from your potential mill? - Doing outreach initially and being inclusive during the development process defines a Community Forest and will help minimize conflict along the way.
+- Review your foundation statements does a mill help you to achieve your purpose and goals? - What local interest and support is there for products from your potential mill? - Consider mutually beneficial partnerships with local First Nations, individuals and organizations. - Doing outreach initially and being inclusive during the development process defines a Community Forest and will help minimize conflict along the way.

-Sawmill Champions
+Sawmill champions